 • Fossils – enjoy our collection or hunt (gently) for your own

-• Wildlife: two-toed sloths, iguanas, capuchin and mantled howler monkeys, colorful tree frogs, birds, butterflies
+• Wildlife: two-toed sloths, iguanas, capuchin and mantled howler monkeys, tree frogs, birds, butterflies in their natural habitats

 Food/Meals: The casita has a kitchen.
 There are many restaurants and a good supermarket within a 15 minute drive.
 Traditional Costa Rican meals can be delivered from a local caterer for very reasonable prices (Costa Rican food is tasty but not spicy).
 Otherwise, we can call a taxi or synchronize a food shopping trip when we go to town for errands.